noaione/n4ofunc/README.md

 - Version 1.0: first commit
 - Version 1.1: Fix autistCode, added a little bit option for High SMDegrain
 - Version 1.2: Some changes for High Deband, cleaned up script.
 Changed argument for i444
+- Version 1.3: Added descale_rescale, reworked autistCode and renamed it to benchmark